-These are the products for Amazon Alexa that you can buy
+These are the best devices for Amazon Alexa that you can buy

 - Battery on buds could be better

-Best Amazon Alexa Wireless Earbuds
+Best Amazon Alexa car device: iOttie Aivo Connect

-Apple has CarPlay, and Google has Android Auto, but Amazon hasn't had a successful strategy to get Alexa into your car yet.
+Apple has CarPlay, and Google has Android Auto, but Amazon hasn't really had a successful strategy to get Alexa into your car yet.
 Yes, it has Alexa Auto partnerships with some car manufacturers like Audi and Ford, but that hasn't seen as much adoption compared to its competition.
 So how can you get Alexa in your car?
-Amazon's answer was slow in coming and resulted in the Echo Auto, which received a lukewarm reception when it finally rolled out a year after being announced.
-Thankfully, other third-parties like Garmin and Anker/Roav have stepped in to fill the gap.
+Unfortunately, Amazon's answer was slow in coming.
+It resulted in the Echo Auto, which received a lukewarm reception when it finally rolled out a year after being announced.
+Thankfully, other third parties like Garmin, Anker/Roav, and iOttie have stepped in to fill the gap.

-The Roav Viva came out in early 2018 and is an ingenious little accessory that plugs right into the power port/cigarette lighter in most cars.
-It sports two USB-A charging ports so you can keep your phones or other devices charged while driving, and it provides a means for you to interact with Alexa hands-free.
-You have to download the Roav app and connect it to your Amazon account before you use it, and then it operates with its built-in microphones and outputs sound via Bluetooth through your car's speakers.

-This device is cheaper than Amazon's own Echo Auto product and is arguably better looking and easier to mount in your car.
-The main downsides to the device are that it may not fit well in every vehicle, and because it's a third-party device that has its own app, it takes up to 90 seconds after starting your car for Alexa to be ready to roll.
-Despite those drawbacks, the Roav Viva is our choice over the Echo Auto for an Alexa road trip.
+The iOttie Aivo Connect came out in late 2020 and is an ingenious accessory for your smartphone.
+It is a phone mount that securely sticks to your dash or windshield with a sticky pad, and it has a unique Auto Sense Mounting system that uses an IR sensor to open and close around your device.
+If your phone is capable of wireless charging, the Aivo Connect can power it with 10W Qi wireless charging.
+Best of all, once you install the iOttie app and connect it to your Amazon account, you can ask Alexa for directions, set reminders, or play music and games while driving — all hands-free.
+It may not be quite as robust as Android Auto, but it's more straightforward to use in some respects.

 Pros: